domw30/bank_tech_test/README.md

 NoMethodError (undefined method `withdraw' for #<Bank:0x00007fca1b15d280 @balance=2000>) 2.6.0 :007 >
 ```
 The above example highlights how I have used TDD.
-The aim is to drive the program using the errors on a feature test level, and then a unit test level.
+The aim is to drive the program using the errors on a feature test level, and then match the error on a unit test level to determine what steps to take next.

 ### Testing